-An award-winning charity creating dementia-inclusive experiences that bring joy, confidence, and connection
+An evidence-led, award-winning charity creating dementia-inclusive experiences that bring joy, confidence, and connection

 Our small-group and individually tailored holidays for people living with dementia and their carers provide an essential escape from routine and a much-needed break together.